 What does it cover?

-The NJ WorkAbility program covers all medical and healthcare services available through Medicaid including durable medical equipment, outpatient counseling, medical transportation, dental and vision care, personal care services, pharmaceuticals, and other medical services.
+The NJ WorkAbility program covers all medical and healthcare services available through Medicaid including durable medical equipment, outpatient counseling, medical transportation, dental and vision care, personal care services, pharmaceuticals, and other medical services as well as health care businesses for sale.

 What do you mean by higher income eligibility?